-Francis Holland School is committed to ensuring that girls with a special educational need and/or disability experience equal opportunities within an inclusive school environment.
+Francis Holland is committed to ensuring that girls with a special educational need and/or disability experience equal opportunities within an inclusive school environment.
 Learning support for pupils is offered as a graduated response and may include in-class support, attendance at subject surgeries, small group or 1:1 support.
 Skills taught and practised in learning support sessions are aimed at improving outcomes in class.
-Parents are involved in all stages of identification, assessment, provision and
+Parents are involved in all stages of identification, assessment, provision and review.

-The Junior School lessons focus on developing literacy and numeracy skills.
-In the Senior School, lessons focus on teaching effective study skills and may cover aspects such as note-taking, essay writing, reading assignments, revision and organisation.
+Lessons focus on teaching effective study skills and may cover aspects such as note-taking, essay writing, reading assignments, revision and organisation.
 All support lessons aim to promote active learning and to enhance self-esteem.
 There is no additional charge.